 Xero

-Xero provides clean design and strong bank reconciliation features.
-However, like QuickBooks, it does not offer healthcare-specific categorization or support, meaning you still need expertise to properly clean up bookkeeping for a medical practice.
+Xero has a nice clean look and solid bank reconciliation capabilities.
+However, it does not have healthcare-specific categorisation or support, much like QuickBooks, so you still need to know what you’re doing to clean up bookkeeping for a medical practice.

 FreshBooks